Azure/AzBulkSetBlobTier/README.md

 Moving objects from Archive to Hot or Cool storage is a two step process:

-- Step 1: you call the SetBlobTier API to enque a request to Azure Storage to perform the move
+- Step 1: you call the SetBlobTier API to enqueue a request to Azure Storage to perform the move
 - Step 2: Azure Storage performs the move

-This project is focused on performing Step 1 as fast as possble.
+This project is focused on performing Step 1 as fast as possible.

 The time it takes to perform Step 2 is dependent on a number of factors like if you asked for "High priority" rehydration, how busy the tape library is, what size the files you are rehydrating are, how many tapes the files are distributed on, etc.

 More info on the rehydration process can be found in the Azure Docs here: [Rehydrate blob data from the archive tier](https://docs.microsoft.com/azure/storage/blobs/storage-blob-rehydration)

 In this sample we are sharing 2 options, one using PowerShell and another using a .NET Docker Container.
 The first option is very lightweight, however doesn't include some of the features of the .NET option.

+## Considerations

+Both of these options require iterating over all the objects in the storage account and calling the API to request that the objects be moved from Archive to Hot/Cool.
+The number of files you have will drive how long this process will take and how many transactions you will consume.
+Moreover, the data retrieval costs are based on the amount of data you need to restore.
+Consult the [Pricing section](https://docs.microsoft.com/azure/storage/blobs/storage-blob-rehydration?#pricing-and-billing) of the Azure Docs to learn more.

 ## PowerShell Option